Alex Pereira: Personal life

+Pereira wearing body paint and adornments inspired by his Pataxó indigenous heritage during the UFC Freedom 250 ceremonial weigh-ins.

 Pereira has two sons with his ex-wife.

 Pereira has indigenous ancestry from the Pataxó tribe.
 His nickname "Poatan" means "Stone Hands" in the Tupi language, though this is not the ethnic language of the Pataxó.
 The nickname was given to him by his first kickboxing trainer Belocqua Wera, who was also responsible for helping Pereira discover his indigenous ancestry.
 Pereira has frequently used his indigenous ancestry as part of his promotion and imagery, ever since his first match against Adesanya he has used traditional indigenous garbs on the weigh-ins and after his victory of the Middleweight belt, he brought it to the Porto do Boi Pataxó indigenous reservation.

 He has a younger sister, Aline Pereira, who competes in Karate Combat and previously for Glory and LFA.

 Alex Pereira founded the "Instituto Poatan" in São Paulo, which offers free combat sports training, English lessons, and computer classes.
 During a September 2025 appearance on The Ariel Helwani Show, Pereira said “It has over 700 registered kids.
 We offer kickboxing, jiu-jitsu, computer and English classes for free.
 It’s a success and I’m happy to help these kids, many from poor backgrounds with challenges like alcohol and drugs.”

+Before his UFC career, Pereira was convicted of domestic violence towards his ex-wife and served an 18-day sentence in Brazil.
+In 2024, a woman publicly accused Pereira of sexually assaulting her at a New Jersey hotel after a UFC event.
+In July 2025, a former partner filed a case in Miami against Pereira, alleging further domestic violence and sexual assault.
+Pereira has denied both allegations.
+In January 2026, Pereira publicly confirmed that he was dating fellow fighter Tracy Cortez.
+Pereira ended their relationship a week later.